yujingkun1/BiTro/README.md

 ---

 **The code is currently in the process of being refined and improved.
-In the future, an ipynb file of detailed whole process will be added with demo data.**
+An ipynb file of detailed whole process will be added with demo data.
+Due to the limitation of git, the demo data will be uploaded in cloud storage later**

 ---